dkackman/rchia/README.md

 # rchia

-Remote CLI for chia nodes
+Remote management CLI for [chia nodes](https://github.com/Chia-Network/chia-blockchain).

 [![.NET](https://github.com/dkackman/rchia/actions/workflows/dotnet.yml/badge.svg)](https://github.com/dkackman/rchia/actions/workflows/dotnet.yml)
 [![CodeQL](https://github.com/dkackman/rchia/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/dkackman/rchia/actions/workflows/codeql-analysis.yml)

 ## Introduction

-A cross platform (Linux, Windows, MacOS) command line utility that mirrors the [`chia` CLI](https://github.com/Chia-Network/chia-blockchain), but uses RPC rather than running locally on the node.
+A cross platform (Linux, Windows, MacOS) command line utility that mirrors the `chia` CLI, but uses RPC rather than running locally on the node.
 This allows management of any number of nodes from a central location as long as their RPC interface is exposed on the network.

 ## Build and Run